trick77/ipset-blacklist/README.md

 ```

 ## Modify the blacklists you want to use
-Edit the BLACKLIST array to add or remove your own blacklists.
+Edit the BLACKLIST array to add or remove blacklists, or use it to add your own blacklists.
 ```
 BLACKLISTS=(
 "http://www.mysite.me/files/mycustomblacklist.txt" # Your personal blacklist